-How an accidental discovery led to one of the largest biotech buyouts in Australian history.
+How an accidental discovery led to the one of the largest biotech buyouts in Australian history and a new stream of cancer-busting immunotherapy drugs.

 Pharmaceutical company MSD (a subsidiary of US-based Merck & Co., Inc.) acquired the Australian virotherapy firm Viralytics and the rights to its cancer-busting drug CAVATAK® for $502 million (AUD) in 2018.